axelarnetwork/tofnd/README.md

 * `Noop` does nothing and always succeeds; useful when the container restarts with the same mnemonic.

-* `Create` creates a new mnemonic; Succeeds when there is no other mnemonic already imported, fails otherwise.
+* `Create` creates a new mnemonic if there none exists, otherwise does nothing.
 The new passphrase is written in a file named _./export_.

 * `Import` adds a new mnemonic from file _./import_ file; Succeeds when there is no other mnemonic already imported, fails otherwise.